-Big Nose George was hanged in the 1880s for being a raucous outlaw with a penchant for horse thievery.
-Supposedly, a physician examining George's brain trying to root out the cause of his criminal activity decided to use George's skin for a number of bizarre purposes—including making himself a new pair of shoes.
-After a whiskey barrel containing the remainder of the outlaw’s bones was discovered in 1950, speculation has continued to mount: maybe the legends revolving around just who Big Nose George actually was—and what grisly horrors his body might have been subjected to by the physician—are all true, after all?
+George Parrot, also known as Big Nose George, was hanged in the 1880s for being a raucous outlaw with a penchant for horse thievery.
+Supposedly, a physician was assigned to study George's brain in order to root out the cause of his criminal activity.
+And bizarrely, he decided to use George's skin for a number of crude purposes—including making himself a new pair of shoes.
+Today, the shoes are on display at the Carbon County Museum in Montana.

 Be honest, you've probably always harbored a bit of a secret fear of what could possibly be lurking in the toilet as you lower yourself on the seat, right?
-Well, if you haven't been before, you might start looking before you sit yourself down now.
-As told on a This American Life podcast, an Oregon man returned from a fun night out and wanted to make a quick trip to the bathroom before crawling into bed—but that plan was foiled by the furry, live rodent he found in the toilet when he lifted up the lid!
+And if you haven't, you might start looking before you sit yourself down now.
+As told on an episode of NPR's This American Life , an Oregon man returned from a fun night out and wanted to make a quick trip to the bathroom before crawling into bed—but that plan was foiled by a furry live rodent he found in the toilet when he lifted up the lid!

-It's recommended that parents exercise some caution and only visit neighborhoods they trust when carting their costumed children around for an evening of trick-or-treating—and for good reason.
+It's recommended that parents exercise some caution and check their children's candy after an evening of trick-or-treating—and for good reason.
 There have unfortunately been multiple reports of unsuspecting children returning home with small baggies of crystal methamphetamine in their treat bags.

-Yes, the soda company everyone knows and loves for its promotion of sharing and making the world a better place has experienced its fair share of PR problems.
-And no, the issue in question actually had nothing to do with the substance supposedly used as an ingredient in the original formula for Coca-Cola.
-(That would be cocaine.)
-This one was purely a marketing snafu.
+Yes, the soda company everyone knows and loves has experienced its fair share of public relations problems.
 The poster in question was benign enough, at least in the company's intention.
-Issued in the 1980s as a way to promote the new bottle design, the poster bearing the slogan "Feel the Curves!!” was quickly recalled after a keen-eyed observer noted an inappropriate image portraying oral sex in one of the ice cubes.
+Issued in the 1980s as a way to promote the new bottle design, the poster bearing the slogan "Feel the Curves!" was quickly recalled after a keen-eyed observer noted an inappropriate sexual image in one of the ice cubes.

 Webster's Dictionary Made an Error

-From 1934 through 1947, Merriam-Webster’s Dictionary inadvertently included an entry for a fabricated word: "dord," defined as "density."
+From 1934 through 1947, Merriam-Webster inadvertently included an entry for a fabricated word: "dord," defined as "density."
 The error was eventually corrected by a flustered editor, who termed it a " ghost word ."
 It's nice to know that one of the most authoritative sources on the English language makes mistakes, too.

 The Jet-Black Squirrels of the Midwest